mkingsnorth/nebula_generator_docs/docs/_build/html/_sources/3D/control_panel.rst.txt

    The control panel works on the nodes and particle systems of the .blend file.
 Adding or Deleting the nodes or particles will stop the panel from working.

-See the :ref:`troubleshooting` section if you are having issues and don't hesitate to :ref:`get in touch<contact>`
+See the :ref:`faq` section if you are having issues and don't hesitate to :ref:`get in touch<contact>`

 Control Panel Parameters
 **********************************